DorienD/queer-cal/README.md

 ## Roadmap

 - MVP make something
+- Add darkmode
 - Make it multilingual
 - Manual adding of events
 - Add filters based on keyword and date?
 - Option to register an account and add your own events
 - Create some sort of scraper so we can add a url and make an event (with the meta data from the url).
 Could be cool if it would also work from an instagram url.
+- Paid newsletter
+- All events in your calendar automatic?

+## Done

 ## Backend by Zotonic